 Liverpool Town Hall (1754) is one of Britain's finest surviving eighteenth-century civic buildings.
 Designed by John Wood the Elder, it has a lead dome topped by a statue of Minerva and a Corinthian portico across the front.
 Its position at the junction of Water Street and Dale Street — both running to the docks — was deliberate.
 The merchants who governed the city placed their civic building where commercial and administrative routes converged.

 The Georgian Quarter, centred on Hope Street, Rodney Street, and Canning Street, is one of the largest surviving collections of Georgian townhouses outside London.
 Built on a grid — unusual for the period — with three and four-storey terraced houses, sash windows, wrought-iron railings, and cobbled streets.
-These were built for merchants who wanted to be close to the commercial core without living in it.
+These were built for merchants who wanted to be close to the commercial core without living in the industrial grime of the docks.

 Victorian Innovation: St George's Hall (1854)

-St George's Hall is the building that tends to stop architects in their tracks.
+St George's Hall (St George's Place, L1 1JJ) is the building that tends to stop architects in their tracks.

 Industrial Heritage: Albert Dock (1846)